Financing Law School

 Students who were not awarded a scholarship upon acceptance to their first year of law school, must rank in the top fifteen percent of the class in order to be considered for a scholarship for the second and third years of law school.
 Each award will be handled on an individual basis.

-Matriculating in Fall
+Students Matriculating in

 Number of Entering Students with Conditional Scholarships